monello/Skoenekas/com_dnagifts/README.txt

 If you need technical assistance, you may me by email:
 Morne Louw | louw.morne@ymail.com

-Copyright © 2012 Morne Louw.
+Copyright ï¿½ 2012 Morne Louw.